Library Research Guide

 The link to the Advanced Search appears next to the Search Box once you have entered Search It.
 It is not available from the Libraries' home page.
 (Pro-tip - click on the magnifying glass icon in the Search It box on the home page to open Search It without entering any search terms.)

 1. Enter keywords in Search It's search box.

 2. Click K-State Libraries only option to search for items owned by K-State Libraries.

-4. Virtual Browse shows items shelved nearby the item you found.
+4. Virtual Browse at the bottom of the record shows items shelved nearby the item you found.
 They have similar call numbers, so will usually be about a similar topic.